howtographql/howtographql/content/graphql/advanced/4-security.md

 What if we could prevent clients from abusing query depth like this?
 Knowing your schema might give you an idea of how deep a legitimate query can go.
 This is actually possible to implement and is often called Maximum Query Depth.

-By analyzing the query document's AST, a GraphQL server is able to reject or accept a request based on it's depth.
+By analyzing the query document's AST, a GraphQL server is able to reject or accept a request based on its depth.

 Take for example a server configured with a Maximum Query Depth of `3`, and the following query document.
 Everything within the red marker is considered too deep and the query is invalid.